Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/migratingfrommlapi.md

 **Error: The type or namespace name 'NetworkedBehaviour' can't be found**

-If you get an error message like this (or for another MLAPI type than `NetworkedBehaviour`) in the console it is most likely because your code contains outdated APIs.
+If you get an error message like this (or for another MLAPI type than `NetworkedBehaviour`) in the console it is most likely because your code has outdated APIs.
 Open the script indicated in the error messagea and update all APIs to the new names.
 You can find a table of what we renamed in the <Link to={useBaseUrl ('/releases/introduction') }>Release Notes</Link> .

 **Error: SerializedObjectNotCreatableException: Object at index 0 is null**